Chart Color Schemes

 Calderwood ranks among the top 25% of areas assessed nationally for overall employment performance

 Calderwood has a skilled workforce with essential services sectors well represented.
-Its unemployment rate is 2.2%, showing an estimated growth of 0.7% over the past year (AreaSearch data).
+The unemployment rate in Calderwood is 2.3%, which is lower than the Rest of NSW's rate of 3.8%.

 Frequently Asked Questions - Employment